What is an Investment Philosophy? Why does it matter?

 Perhaps a good place to start when discussing investment philosophy would be to look at a term with which many of us are more familiar – worldview.
 According to Merriam-Webster’s Dictionary, a person’s worldview is “a comprehensive conception of the world especially from a specific standpoint,” or more simply put, the way someone thinks about the world.

 A person’s worldview influences how an individual interprets the world and interacts with it through the decisions they make on a day-to-day basis.
 A person’s worldview is evidenced by the order of their priorities.
-For example, one person’s worldview may hold family as the utmost importance, thereby choosing to prioritize time with family, or even sacrificing personal goals for the good of the family.
+For example, one person’s worldview may hold the family of the utmost importance, thereby choosing to prioritize time with family, or even sacrificing personal goals for the good of the family.
 Another person’s worldview may hold personal honor as the utmost importance – which may lead them to prioritize this above time with family.
 Each person’s worldview influences what they see as the “right” choice.

 An investment philosophy is very similar and linked to a person’s worldview – one influences the other.
 The way in which a person interprets events in the marketplace, their money management, and investment decisions all make up their investment philosophy and are influenced by their worldview.